travismcchesney/binwrap/readme.md

 # binwrap
 Convenience wrappers for your command line favorites.
-Simply put, CLIs are decorated with convenience functions to do things like `curl finlink url` instead of `curl url -s -L -I -o /dev/null -w "%{http_code}: %{url_effective}\\n"`, while allowing you to do the latter without caveats.
+Simply put, CLIs are decorated with convenience subcommands to do things like `curl finlink url` instead of `curl url -s -L -I -o /dev/null -w "%{http_code}: %{url_effective}\\n"`, while allowing you to do the latter without caveats.